amandoabreu/amandoabreu.github.io/_posts/2017-31-05-how-to-make-project-decisions-when-nobody-agrees-with-each-other.markdown

 ---
 layout: page
-title:  "How to make project decisions when nobody agrees with each other?"
+title:  "How to make decisions when nobody agrees with each other?"
 date:   2017-05-31 09:34:06 +0100
 categories: services consulting software projects
 image: /assets/images/posts/pexels-photo-26943.jpg